Frequently Asked Questions | National Humanities Center

 No. The NHC does not fund doctoral research or writing projects.
 Applicants must have a doctorate or equivalent terminal credentials prior to applying.
 Please read the eligibility question above carefully.

 I am working on a collaborative project with a colleague.
-Are we able to jointly apply to the residential fellowship program?
+Are we able to apply jointly to the residential fellowship program?

 Can I apply if I am working on a novel or poetry?